Pain in prison: Jonathan Muir appeared crying and weak before his parents

 The Cuban teenager Jonathan David Muir Burgos, 16 years old, was found "very weak" and emotionally affected by his parents during a visit this Monday to the Canaleta provincial prison in Ciego de Ávila, where he has been detained since March.

-The father was released hours later; Jonathan, on the other hand, was transferred to Canaleta, a maximum-security adult prison, despite being 16 years old.
+The father was released hours later; Jonathan, on the other hand, was transferred to Canaleta, a maximum-security adult prison, despite being only 16 years old.

 Receives only one meal a day in a disposable cup.

-Lleonart also reported that, nearly two months after the arrest, the authorities have not provided the family with any official document certifying the minor's incarceration.
+Lleonart also reported that nearly two months after the arrest, the authorities have not provided the family with any official document certifying the minor's incarceration.

 Cuban-American Congressman Mario Díaz-Balart publicly demanded: "From the United States, we demand FREEDOM now for Jonathan David Muir Burgos!
 No minor should be pursued or imprisoned for raising their voice against a dictatorship."

-Jonathan had a medical appointment scheduled at a hospital in Washington D.C. for May 20, 2026, rescheduled for the eighth time since 2023 due to delays in the humanitarian visa, while his health continues to deteriorate within Canaleta.
+Jonathan had a medical appointment scheduled at a hospital in Washington D.C. for May 20, 2026, rescheduled for the eighth time since 2023 due to delays in his humanitarian visa, while his health continues to deteriorate within Canaleta.

 Filed under: